Last Updated on February 4, 2021 by Jim Ferri

 My wife and I, both under pressure with work, decided to take a short three-day cruise from Miami to Nassau, Bahamas.

 Our plan was to get away for a few days of reading and relaxing, and do absolutely nothing.
 In fact, we had even planned to stay on board once we reached Nassau, to have the ship to ourselves when all of our fellow passengers went ashore.

-It didn’t quite work out as planned.
+But it didn’t quite work out as planned…

 Many others apparently had also planned to stay aboard and as the volume escalated around the pool on the aft deck, we decided to jump ship.
 We had no list of things to do in Nassau, Bahamas, and just wanted to stroll about.